ash-project/ash/README.md

 - We need to validate incoming attributes/relationships better.
 - Validate `dependencies` and `must_fetch` (all `must_fetch` with dependencies must have those dependencies as `must_fetch` also)
 - validate using composite primary keys using the `data_layer.can?(:composite_primary_key)`
+- use schemas to validate the options in the interface

 Code Organization

 - break up the `Ash` module
 - consider moving `type` and `name` for resources out into json api (or perhaps just `name`) since only json api uses that
 - Consider allowing declaring a data layer at the _api_ level, or overriding the resource's data layer at the _api_ level
+- document the interface

 Errors